Turkey holds a special place in my heart, because of the generous hospitality that the locals offer, despite me being a stranger in this foreign land.

 Love pushcart food, for its authenticity and price! 😉

-It is little wonder why everyone is enamoured with this city that overspills with vibrance, history and life.
+It is little wonder why everyone is enamoured with Istanbul that overspills with things to do, vibrance, history and life.
 Not only do you see people at every turn, you see an outrageous number of pigeons too!

 Are there any other places I might have missed?
 Comment below!